Got Red Mite in Your Hen House? These products will help...

 Diatomaceous earth is a porous powder made from the fossilized remains of freshwater organisms and marine life called diatoms (a type of algae).
 These plants have been part of the earth’s ecology since prehistoric times.
 The diatoms have hard shells made of none-crystalline silica, which do not decompose in the lakes and seas where they once lived.
 Over time large volumes of these diatoms have been discovered where ancient lakes and seas used to be.
 These deposits are mined and crushed into a porous powder for a myriad of human uses.
 It is the porous and abrasive nature that makes it such a useful product.
 DE is used in swimming pool filtration, pesticides, paint and plastics, animal feed, oil absorbents, pharmaceuticals, and in the wastewater and petrochemical industries.
 DE is also used in food and beverage, corn wet milling, potable water and fruit juices.
 You may have brushed your teeth with DE.
 Skin care products also use DE.
 The list is endless.

-Diatomaceous earth is the fossilized remains of freshwater organisms and marine life
+Diatomaceous Earth is a porous powder made from the fossilized remains of freshwater and marine algae diatoms

 DE Close-Up